guildedts/guide/guide/getting-started/publishing-your-bot.md

 ![Bot context menu](/bot-context-menu.jpg)

 From here, click the `Publish bot` button.
-Now your bot should be invitable into different servers!
+Now your bot should be invitable into other servers!